hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 The C++ interface header and implementation code below is produced by the ``generate()`` call in the Python example above.
+Click the button to expand and view each code block.

 The class header is skipped here, since its inclusion would make this page very long.
 See :ref:`cpp_generator` for more details and an example of how the excluded file might look.